scarsty/mlcc/readme.md

 # DrawStringFT

 A C++ warp for freetype and opencv Mat.
+It can write charactors (such as Chinese) on an image.

 # CheckDependency